MicrosoftDocs/architecture-center/docs/example-scenario/iot/connected-factory-signal-pipeline-content.md

 A manufacturing floor might have hundreds or thousands of internet of things (IoT) and industrial IoT (IIoT) devices that capture data at different intervals.
 Legacy *brownfield* and modern *greenfield* devices often coexist.
 These devices must capture and format data consistently to analyze and act on.
 Reliably interconnecting this landscape of heterogeneous devices can be difficult.

-This connected factory signal processing pipeline architecture simplifies device interconnection.
+This connected factory signal processing pipeline simplifies device interconnection.
 A common configuration interface connects brownfield devices through an [OPC Unified Architecture (OPC UA)](https://opcfoundation.org/about/opc-technologies/opc-ua/) gateway.
-OPC UA-capable greenfield devices can connect to the pipeline directly.
+OPC UA-capable greenfield devices connect to the pipeline directly.

-The connected factory signal pipeline components use Azure technologies to identify and capture *signals*, or data points, from IIoT devices.
+The signal processing pipeline components use Azure technologies to identify and capture *signals*, or data points, from IIoT devices.
 For IIoT devices that can't communicate over OPC UA, the architecture uses the [KEPServerEX](https://www.kepware.com/products/kepserverex) IoT gateway and application programming interface (API).

 Data from all devices follows a standard format, and includes specific contextual information about the originating device or machine.
 The pipeline has built-in traceability, versioning, and rollback functionality.

-This solution can help manufacturing organizations to:
+The connected factory signal processing pipeline can help manufacturing organizations to:

 - Digitize previously manual management processes and data gathering.
 - Easily migrate to on-premises and cloud IoT solutions.